alexbatashev/pi_reproduce/README.md

-# pi_reproduce
+# DPC++ trace utility

 **!!!WARNING!!!
 UNDER CONSTRUCTION**

-pi_reproduce is a simple utility that facilitates debugging of both oneAPI DPC++ runtime and user applications that use it.
+dpcpp_trace is a simple utility that facilitates debugging of both oneAPI DPC++ runtime and user applications that use it.

 **Features**